What Credentials Matter in Trauma-Informed Care

 Somatic training emphasizes:

-Credentials in somatic-based approaches signal that a practitioner understands how trauma is stored and released in the body—and how to work without forcing emotional exposure.
+Credentials in somatic-based approaches show that a practitioner understands how trauma is held and released in the body, and knows how to work without pushing for emotional exposure.

-Without somatic education, even well-intended practices can overwhelm a client’s system.
+Without somatic education, even practices meant to help can overwhelm a client's system.

 Ethics, Scope, and Referral Training